steve-ongera/innovationhubsoftwares/README.md

   <br />
   <br />

-  <h2 align="center">Grilli - Restaurant Website</h2>
+  <h2 align="center">InnovationHub Softwares</h2>

-  Grilli is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  InnovationHub softwares is a fully responsive technology website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/grilli/"><strong>➥ Live Demo</strong></a>